vhx/api-documentation/source/includes/_resource.customers.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-Customers can be listed for a given subscription, package, or site.
+Customers can be listed for a given context (subscription or package).
 A paginated result is returned.
 </section>

 <table>